Choosing the Right Barcode Label Printer

 Integrated Add-Ons

 After you’ve narrowed down the type of printer and how you will print with it, the last step in finding the right printer is determining what add-on accessories you might need.
-Many print applications may not even need any of these options, but they can also be what makes a specific printer an indispensable tool for your business.
+Many print applications may not even need any of these options, but they can also be what make a specific printer an indispensable tool for your business.
 Most of these options are only available on desktop or industrial printers, though specific add-ons will vary by model.

 Cutter